WowWeeLabs/REV-iOS-SDK/README.md

 	#Game rule and AI

 		Game rule is define in "Player" class and the guns characteristics define in "GunData" class and "Guns.plist"
+		1. Each gun have defined
+			bullet number,
+			damage power,
-		1. Each gun have defined limited bullet number, damage power, fire direction (All 4 sides / only front side),
+			fire direction (All 4 sides / only front side),